 7a.
 And finally: although pet peeves don't strictly reflect upon the ultimate value of any given story, they nonetheless can be a significant disappointment to run across.
 One of the biggest I've found, and continually run into in many fanfictions, is the almost-offensive idea that Edward (a particularly exceptional concert pianist who can afford anything he wants) would ever be satisfied with owning a BABY grand piano.
 Anyone who KNOWS pianos (which he undoubtedly would!) would recognize that a baby grand can't even sound as good as a tall upright!
 (This is because of the too-short length of it's strings.
 As pianos go, the rule is: the longer the strings, the better the tone!
 Baby grands are made and marketed for their LOOKS!)
-In the end, when you consider Edward's supernatural hearing, and other inherent sensitivities (being himself a conscious subject of people's all-too-commonly shallow observations of beauty), in combination with his musical brilliance - there is simply NO WAY that such an amateur instrument would belong in his life.
+In the end, when you consider Edward's supernatural hearing as well as other inherent sensitivities (being himself a conscious subject of people's all-too-commonly shallow observations of beauty), in combination with his musical brilliance - there is simply NO WAY that such an amateur instrument would belong in his life.